Drying liquidity, rising crude prices weighed down financial conditions: Crisil Index

 Its other interventions such as the open market sale of G-secs and buying rupees in the forex market also drained liquidity.
 Advanced tax outflows played a significant role in straining liquidity in September.
 Other macroeconomic factors such as credit growth outpacing deposits and a reduction in government spending in September also played a role

 The deficit in liquidity drove money market rates higher.
 The interbank call money rate rose 10 bps, remaining above the repo rate.
 The 91-day T-bill rate rose 5 bps, the 6-month CP rate rose 12 bps and the 6-month CD rate remained stable, inching up just 1 bp.
-Trading volumes in commercial paper (CPs) and certificates of deposit (CDs) declined ~20.85 per cent and ~29.65 per cent, respectively, owing to liquidity crunch in the money market.
+Trading volumes in commercial paper (CPs) and certificates of deposit (CDs) declined nearly to 20.85 per cent and about 29.65 per cent, respectively, owing to liquidity crunch in the money market.